 Participating in Dry January?
 Anchorage has more options than ever.

-The no-booze pop-up event, hosted last week by Recover Alaska, was the first of a series of weekly events being held all month at K Street Market as a way to celebrate Dry January, generally pitched as a healthy reset to the new year.
+The no-booze pop-up event, hosted last week by Recover Alaska with trivia by Beth Klein with That Trivia Gal, was the first of a series of weekly events being held all month at K Street Market as a way to celebrate Dry January, generally pitched as a healthy reset to the new year.

 "It's penitence for the excesses of December," said Anchorage resident Marta Mueller, who merrily sipped a blood orange-cardamom soda Thursday night while working though her trivia answer sheet.

-Note: Correction: An earlier version of this article included incorrect opening hours and days for Rage City Vintage.
-Rage City is open every day of the week, not closed Tuesday and Wednesday, and is open 12 to 7 p.m.